What’s the difference between Cabernet and Cabernet Sauvignon?

 Cabernet Sauvignon and Dessert?

 There are endless possibilities when it comes to pairing desserts with Cabernet Sauvignon.
 However, some of the best combinations include red fruit, chocolate cake, blackberry pie, blackberry compote, and crème Brulee.
-Cabernet Sauvignon is the perfect wine for complementing sweet treats with its intense flavor profile of dark fruits, nutty mocha, crème de cassis, dark chocolate, and oak flavors.
+Cabernet Sauvignon is the perfect wine for complementing sweet treats with its intense flavor profile of dark fruits, nutty mocha, crème de cassis, dark chocolate, and oak.
 So why not give one of these suggestions a try the next time you have a Cabernet Sauvignon wine night in?